-The fabrics for the umbrellas are exclusively woven for Francesco Maglia.
+The fabrics for the umbrellas are woven exclusively for Francesco Maglia.
 Back in the day, Maglia used a special shantung silk for umbrellas.
-Since the worldwide demand for such material has plummeted, top notch qualities are unfortunately no longer produced.
+Since the worldwide demand for such material has plummeted, top notch qualities are, unfortunately, no longer produced.
 He now uses a Jacquard blend of cotton, silk and wool.
 In order to make the fabric waterproof, it is coated with Teflon.
 Once you have picked out one of the numerous fabrics available at Francesco Maglia, it is cut in trapezoids and subsequently sewn together.
 Finally, it is attached to the spokes.
-In order for the spokes not to wear holes, a little bit of extra fabric is put under the areas where the spokes touch the fabric.
+In order for the spokes not to wear holes, a little bit of extra fabric is lined under the areas where the spokes touch the fabric.
 In fact, this takes a lot of extra time but the umbrella will last for a lifetime!

-If you want, you can have your handle braided with leather or other materials – the client’s creativity is the limit.
+If you want, you may have your handle braided with leather or other materials.
+The client’s creativity is the limit.
 Calf leather, crocodile leather or tortoiseshell–nothing is impossible as long as you are willing to pay for it.

-Before the umbrellas are carefully wrapped, they have to undergo a final inspection and testing.
+Before the umbrellas are carefully wrapped, they are to undergo a final inspection and testing.
 This way they make sure that only top-notch products leave the Maglia workshop.

 When I visited Francesco Maglia, I picked up two umbrellas – one of them was a solid stick bamboo umbrella.
-This material is rather difficult to work with since it is very likely to break during the shaping.
-When I picked up this masterpiece, I could see that Francesco Maglia is one of the greatest umbrella makers: the handle was tied to the stick even when I got the umbrella, which is rarely seen nowadays but quite important in order to maintain the round shape of the handle – only very few craftsmen know about such special things anymore.
+This material is rather difficult to work with, since it is very likely to break during the shaping.
+When I picked up this masterpiece, I could see that Francesco Maglia is one of the greatest umbrella makers: the handle was tied to the stick, even when I got the umbrella, which is rarely seen nowadays but quite important in order to maintain the round shape of the handle.
+Very few craftsmen know about such special things nowadays.